IDCI-Consulting/HelloWorldBundle/templates/contents/courses/html5-css3_en.md

 _2 hours_

  - Web functioning
- - W3C : usefulness of standards
+ - W3C : standards value

 #### HTML5 / CSS3 : why do we hear so much about them
 _2 hours_

- - Why using HTML and CSS ?
+ - Why do we use HTML and CSS ?
 How to use them ?
-How about HTML5 / CSS3 ?
+How about HTML5/CSS3 ?
- - Tags's optimization to search engine (SEO)
+ - Tags optimization to search engine (SEO)
- - About the compatibility between browsers ?
+ - About the compatibility between browsers
  - Future of HTML ?